castorfou/guillaume_blog_old/_posts/2021-05-03-reinforcement-learning-specialization-coursera.md

 $$
 Q_{n+1}=(1-\alpha)^nQ_1+\displaystyle\sum_{i=1}^{n} \alpha(1-\alpha)^{n-i}R_i
 $$
-weighted average because the sum of the weights is 1.
+.
+Weighted average because the sum of the weights is 1.

 2 other topics are discussed: optimistic initial values (that can push exploration in 1st steps) and upper-confidence-bound (UCB) action selection.
 With optimistic initial values the idea is too have high initial value for reward so that the 1st actions are disappointing pushing for explorations.
 With UCB

 $$
 A_t= \underset{a} {\mathrm{argmax}} {\text{ }\bigg[Q_t(a)+c\sqrt{\frac{\ln t}{N_t(a)}}\bigg]}
 $$